 The Guidance on Water and Adaptation to Climate Change, adopted by the Meeting of the Parties and published in 2009, provides step-by-step advice on how to adapt to climate change, with a special focus on transboundary basins.

-In addition, the Guidance on Water Supply and Sanitation in Extreme Weather Events, prepared under the Protocol on Water and Health and published in 2011 illustrates effective ways to minimize impacts of extreme weather events on water and sanitation and related health risks.
+The Guidance on Water Supply and Sanitation in Extreme Weather Events, prepared under the Protocol on Water and Health and published in 2011 illustrates effective ways to minimize impacts of extreme weather events on water and sanitation and related health risks.

 Pilot Projects on adaptation to climate change in transboundary basin